balena-io/balena-cli/doc/cli.markdown

 #### --pin-device-to-release, -p

-Pin the preloaded device (not application) to the preloaded release on provision
+Pin the preloaded device to the preloaded release on provision

 #### --add-certificate &#60;certificate.crt&#62;